 Flower Color: Arizona Milkvetch has multiple colored flowers of white, pink, yellow, purple, lavender or blue in showy clusters; fruits are linearpods also finely whitish.

-Flowering Season: March to May.
+Flowering Season: March to May or June.

 Comments: There is very little recorded or published information for the Arizona Milkvetch.
 The type specimen for Astragalus arizonicus was collected from near Camp Grant, Graham County, Arizona (Palmer).